cloudfoundry/loggregator-agent-release/README.md

 Configurable via files in colocated bosh jobs as described in the [docs][prom-scraper] scrapes are avoided in an HA environment.

-### Metrics agent
-A simple agent that receives metrics from the Forwarder Agent and exposes them on a prometheus-scrapable endpoint.
-More information can be found in the [docs][metrics-agent]

 ## More Resources and Documentation

 ### Feedabck